norbertoacu/FilmsFullstack/README.md

 ## Versioned 📌

-0.1a - First version
+* 0.1a - First version
-0.1b - Soon, I hope to be able to correct errors that it gives on the console, and to be able to refresh the list screen when making an update/modification of any of the FILMS.
+* 0.1b - Soon, I hope to be able to correct errors that it gives on the console, and to be able to refresh the list screen when making an update/modification of any of the FILMS.
-0.1c - fixed problems of the previous version.
+* 0.1c - fixed problems of the previous version(list refresh,console errors).
 Add Images support.

 ## Authors ✒️